United Methodist delegates reject recognizing gay marriage

 Formed in a merger in 1968, the United Methodist Church claims about 12.6 million members worldwide, including nearly 7 million in the United States.

 While other mainline Protestant denominations, such as the Episcopal and Presbyterian (U.S.A.) churches, have embraced gay-friendly practices, the Methodist church still bans them, though acts of defiance by pro-LGBT clergy have multiplied.
+Many have performed same-sex weddings; others have come out as gay or lesbian from the pulpit of their churches.

+Enforcement of the bans has been inconsistent; the Traditional Plan aspires to beef up discipline against those engaged in defiance.

+The Rev. Tim Bagwell, 64, pastor at a UMC church in Macon, Georgia, had opposed the Traditional Plan and called the outcome "deeply painful."
+But he said his church will stay with UMC until at least 2020, when the next major conference is scheduled.
+He's hopeful new delegates will be elected and change course to a more inclusive church.

 Crary reported from New York.